<-- Back to all resources

 A: Loom offers several security features to protect your videos, including password protection, restricted viewing permissions, and SSL encryption.
 This makes it a safe option for internal communication, even when handling sensitive company information.
 You can control who can view and download your videos, giving you peace of mind about your data's privacy.

 A YC-alum, Sinan has been a founding engineer for various startups and loves building products that people will love.
-He was co-founder & CTO of Cuboh (YC S19), a senior software engineer at Tasso & Oscar Health, and is currently a co-founder at Kidsy.
+He was co-founder & CTO of Cuboh (YC S19), a senior software engineer at Tasso & Oscar Health, and a co-founder at Kidsy.
+He is always available to help and provide perspective as a technical founder for early-stage startups.

 Posted on

-July 15, 2024
+July 18, 2024

 under Resources